EpicGamer3386/LLM-Conversational-Acuity/README.md

 # LLM-Conversational-Acuity

+GPT3_5FineTuned_with_parameters.ipynb contains all the fine-tuning with adjusted parameters.

 Gemini.ipynb is the Gemini API key applied to a Colab notebook.

 Gemini_w_RL_and_FT (1).ipynb is the edited notebook with implementations for RLHF and fine-tuning.
 We will have to adjust to keep with our dataset.